danielhmeir/oneness/paths.md

 Love

 Being in Unity is lonely because there is no one to interact with.
 There is no one to be grateful to for helping climb this mountain.
 No one to be caring for.
 You may think that loneliness is just a feeling external to your real self, just a ripple on the surface.
 You are right.
 But it is also a reflection, a projection of the state of the inner self.
-It is also a paradoxical state because in order to attain it, you must shed your individuality but now it is only you.
+It is also a paradoxical state because in order to attain it, you must shed your individuality but now it is only you, you in everything but only you.
 Therefore to retain humility, gratitude and care, we take a step back and now we are still one with the Infinite but also we can be with It.
 Now you know the Infinity and you are in a constant direct connection with it.
 At this point, your every action is dictated by your connection with the Infinite, your heart and mind are filled with humility, gratitude and care.
 The intensity may vary from quiet gratitude to a desire to swirl in a dance with the Infinite.
 In this state you are never alone, you are always with the Infinite, you do everything together, you can always turn to It, bow to It, say You, say we, say thank You.
+Infinity in everything is no longer an abstract philosophical or religious concept but the most intimate connection.
+This intimacy is key to understanding the external path that I am going to describe later.
 Also, in this state, the only possible way to view all beings is through compassion.

 Home